Anatoly-Smirnov-AI/Personal-Weather-Assistant/README.md

   In this mode, the assistant compares key weather data, tells which city is better to visit, and even suggests what to pack.
   It also shows a short 3-day forecast for the destination.

+- **Input validation:**
+  Handles misspelled or unknown city names gracefully and shows a clear message instead of crashing.

 ---

 ## Example usage